ycm-core/YouCompleteMe/README.md

 I'm sorry, but that level of performance is just plain impossible to achieve with VimScript.
 I've tried, and the language is just too slow.
-No, you can't get acceptable performance even if you limit yourself to just the identifiers in the current file and simple prefix-based fitering.
+No, you can't get acceptable performance even if you limit yourself to just the identifiers in the current file and simple prefix-based filtering.

 ### Why does YCM demand such a recent version of Vim?